Skip to content

 1. Where were the 2024 Summer Olympics held?
 Paris, July 26 to August 11.
 Third hosting, after 1900 and 1924.
 (Question 1)

 2. When was the Olympic torch relay first held?
 Berlin 1936, invented as Nazi propaganda by Carl Diem.
-Not ancient at all.
 (Question 97)

 3. Who won his fifth straight Greco-Roman gold at Paris 2024?
-Mijain Lopez of Cuba, breaking the same-event record Phelps held.
+Mijain Lopez of Cuba, one better than Phelps’s four in the 200m individual medley.
 (Question 17)

 5. What sports debut at LA 2028?
-Flag football debut, plus return of cricket, lacrosse, baseball-softball, and squash.
+Flag football and squash debut; cricket, lacrosse, and baseball-softball return.
 (Question 111)

-The 13 fastest-asked Olympic questions on LearnClash, mixed difficulty, snappy answers.
-Paris 2024 was the 33rd modern Summer Games, the first opening ceremony staged outside a stadium, and the first Olympics ever held with full 50-50 gender parity in athlete quota places.
+The thirteen below keep the answers short.
+Paris 2024 was the 33rd modern Summer Games, the first with an opening ceremony staged outside a stadium, and the first Olympics held with full 50-50 gender parity in athlete quota places.
+The motto changed in 2021, and “how many sports?” has three valid answers depending on whether you count sports, disciplines, or medal events.

 1. Where were the 2024 Summer Olympics held?
 (Easy)